 • Seven breakfasts, six dinners, and five lunches

 • Entrance fees and tours of all historic sights with an expert Egyptologist

 • Daily yoga and activities

-• All additional local transportation, including airport transfers
+• All additional local transportation, including planes, trains, and airport transfers

 • A custom welcome bag